shaelynl/Computer-Graphics/README.md

 # Computer-Graphics
-This is where I stored my projects for a Computer Graphics mod I took.
+This is where I store my projects for a Computer Graphics mod I took.
 ## Lab 1
 Make randomly-colored and -sized circles bounce around a 2D-screen.
 ## Lab 2